trueheart78/trueheart78.com/games.md

 ## :heart_eyes: For Funsies [:top:][top]

-1. Assassin's Creed: Odyssey (XB1/PS4)
+1. Assassin's Creed: Odyssey (XB1)
-   * Re-purchased it and re-playing it again on Xbox One.
+   * Re-purchased it and re-playing it again on Xbox.
    * Have fully explored the world.
 Now, I just need to do the quests.
 1. Dungeons & Dragons: Dark Alliance (XSX) :green_heart: